 Selling merchandise like t-shirts, mugs, stickers, and anything else you can get your logo on is another popular way to monetize.

-If you have your own website, you can sell directly from your site.
+If you have your own website, you can sell directly from your site or use a 3rd party platform like Shopify.
 There are print-on-demand (POD) companies like Printful that have WordPress plugins.
 Your listeners can purchase from your site and the order will go straight to Printful (or another POD company) to fulfill.
 You don’t have any inventory and there is no charge to you until someone orders a product.

 In the early stages of starting a podcast, selling merchandise will be more a difficult way of monetizing because you don’t have a brand yet.